-You will need to submit the completed application including diagnostic score and your language background information, the application fee and tuition deposit.
+You will need to submit the completed application including diagnostic score and your language background information, the application fee, and official academic transcript(s).
 Please note that the summer program application is separate from the graduate school application and must be completed and turned in by all SILP participants (incoming MIIS students do not have to pay the application fee a second time).

-Participants who complete the program can receive 8 semester units of undergraduate credit, divided into two four-unit sections.
+Participants who complete the program can receive 8 semester units of undergraduate credit.
 However, it is required that students check with their advisors at their home institution regarding the acceptance of credits.
 It is also the responsibility of the student to request transcripts online through the Records Office.